 What to Pack for the Havasu Falls Hike

-I’ll be writing a more comprehensive packing guide for this hike, but here’s a quick overview of what you should bring to get you started.
+I’ve written a comprehensive guide to what to pack for Havasu Falls, but here’s a quick overview of what you should bring to get you started.

 - Backpack – A 40 – 55L should work for most hikers